 To Whom Does CMMC Apply?

 The certification is applicable to both “prime” contractors who engage directly with DoD, and to subcontractors who contract with primes to provide fulfillment and execution of those contracts.
 Although some level of certification will be a requirement of every contract beginning in 2026, DoD has indicated that they intend to issue contract opportunities at all levels of the maturity model, meaning that there will be some number of requests issued that will require only a low level of certification, and some that will require higher levels of certification.

 It is estimated that cybercrime drains over $600 billion annually from the global GDP.
 Relying on the vast network of contractors to execute its mission means that the Department of Defense is entrusting each one of them with critical data that systematically increases the overall risk profile of the DIB.

 The DoD has released CMMC in order to facilitate the adoption of best practices in cybersecurity with a “defense in depth” strategy across its entire global contractor base.

 Make sure you are prepared for these new requirements and that you understand where your business lies within this framework.
-Contact us today by phone at 703.204.2958 or request a consultation online to get professional CMMC services to help and evaluate your current state against CMMC requirements.
+Contact us today by phone at 703.204.2958 or request a consultation online to get professional CMMC planning services to help and evaluate your current state against CMMC requirements.